realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

 # High-Level Language Styles

  - ### Procedural 1950s-1990s
-   - First style of high level language after assembly language
+   - First style of high-level language after assembly language
    - Considered "high level" because it was abstracted from the assembly language.
 The language was actually just another program that translated the "high level" language into "machine code" for the CPU, usually at runtime.
+   - Procedural code is executed top to bottom, one line at a time.
+Control flow is done with "IF" and "GOTO" statements
    - GOTO was still commonly used, as most people didn't know how to use "subroutines" or "functions" yet and
    - GOTO was easier to understand, at least first.
-   - Example of Procedural Oriented Programming with GOTO's: BASIC
+   - Example of Procedural-Oriented Programming with GOTO's: BASIC (Beginner's All-purpose Symbolic Instruction Code)
-     ```
+     ```BASIC
+     5 REM PROGRAM TO ADD 2 NUMBERS, PRINT RESULT <-- "REM" is a "remark" or "comment"
-     10 LET X = 10
+     10 LET X = 10   <-- "LET" is a "statement" that assigns a value to a variable
      20 LET Y = 32
-     30 GOTO 100
+     30 GOTO 100     <-- "GOTO" is a "statement" that changes the next line to execute to a different line
      40 PRINT "Output: "; Z
      50 GOTO 150
-     60 GOTO 190
+     60 IF X = 10 THEN GOTO 190
+     70 GOTO 10
-     100 REM ADD 2 NUMBERS, RESULT IN Z  <-- REM is a "remark" or "comment"
+     100 REM ADD 2 NUMBERS, RESULT IN Z
      110 LET Z = X + Y   <-- All variables are global and mutable
      120 GOTO 40
      150 PRINT "THIS GOTO STUFF CAN GET CONFUSING"
      160 GOTO 60
      190 PRINT "HOW DID I GET HERE?"
-     200 END
+     220 END

      RUN